What are the best headphones for cycling? Should you cycle with earphones or earbuds?

 Under 200$ [Check The Latest Price]

 Second pair of cycling earbuds in this review, how do they compare?
-Well, those are very small and much lighter and more comfortable compared to the Powerbeats Pro.
-They are also IPX7-rated, which means fully waterproof, you can shower with then and even swim (although swimming is not recommended).
+Well, those are very small much lighter, and more comfortable compared to the Powerbeats Pro.
+They are also IPX7-rated, which means fully waterproof, you can shower with them and even swim (although swimming is not recommended).

-They come with three sizes of interchangeable ear gels ensure a secure fit, they stay in place, you’re able to take off a t-shirt without the earbuds flying out.
+They come with three sizes of interchangeable ear gels to ensure a secure fit, they stay in place, and you’re able to take off a t-shirt without the earbuds flying out.

 The Jaybird Vista’s sound quality is great with options to customize with the equalizer.
 They feature a decent microphone for calls in a reasonable outdoor environment.
 The person on the other side can easily tell that you’re using a headset of some sort, but that happens with all earbuds.

 They have no Master/ Slave design, both earbuds can connect to the device independently, which allows for a consistent audio connection, although interference is experienced when there are many wireless devices around).
-Unfortunately, they allow only one function with the single button.
-No options for previous track.
+Unfortunately, they allow only one function with a single button.
+No options for the previous track.

 Specs: